SDraw/driver_leap/README.md

 Alternatively, you can edit manually `resources/settings.xml` configuration file.
 Settings are saved upon SteamVR exit, or manually with `Save` button at top-right corner.
-Leap Control can be minimized in tray icon and shown again by double-clicking tray icon.
+Leap Control can be minimized to tray icon and shown again by double-clicking tray icon.

 ### Gestures
 List of hands gestures that correspond to controller original input: